KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 * If LTS, you have a lot of time.
 If minor version, less time.
 * With the new release cycle, you will potentially have four years of deprecated feature before it's removed

+Examples of changes
+* What's new example: in Django 1.7, replacing a custom solution for logging a user out of all sessions in the event of a password reset with a [built-in solution](https://docs.djangoproject.com/en/6.1/topics/auth/default/#session-invalidation-on-password-change)
+* Backwards incompatible changes example: live-migrating from Postgres 9.5 to 17 (Onsign Team does not want to be a burden to Django Community to support old versions)
+* Feature deprecated example: in Django 3.1, changing [django.conf.urls.url() to django.urls.re_path()](https://docs.djangoproject.com/en/6.1/releases/3.1/#id2)
+* The one time in fifteen years that a point release "did them dirty": in Django 3.1.1, [QuerySet.order_by() fix](https://docs.djangoproject.com/en/6.1/releases/3.1.1/#bugfixes) was an obscure reference, but broke prod

+Onsign Team has discussions with the Django Community in the tracker or mailing list.
+Django has to look out for everyone.
+A decision that is right for Django might not be right for Onsign Team.
+They have seven different monkey patches on top of Django.
+If it breaks, it's on the them to fix.

 <!--
 Ideally whenever you are working on an update, if you remove everything deprecated you will never reach this point

-Sometimes we monkey patch
-A decision that is right for Django might not be right for you.
-Agree to disagree
-Have to look out for everyone, all the uses cases that don't have as much technical means as our company That doesn't mean that the decision is right for us in particular.
-And that is on us.
-If something breaks due to our monkey patching of Django, it is on us to fix it.
-We will monkey patch it away
-We have a catalog of 7 different monkey patches on top of Django for different things Discussed in the mailing list or in the track

 If you work 15 years in a project, you reap what you sow.
 Framework